The Covid-19 Qatar National Response Plan

-The COVID-19 Qatar National Response Plan sets out the actions required to ensure that the health, well-being and prosperity of Qatar’s people are protected by taking action to prepare for, monitor, respond and recover from any outbreak of COVID-19.
-Action taken under the National Response Action Plan has been timely, proportionate and effective.
-There has been a low number of deaths; and sufficient healthcare capacity has been available to treat all of those who are infected.
+The Covid-19 Qatar National Response Plan sets out the actions required to ensure that the health, well-being and prosperity of Qatar’s people are protected by taking action to prepare for, monitor, respond and recover from any outbreak of Covid-19.
+The Recovery and Continuity phase of the National Plan will support people, systems and the broader economy to return to business as usual, learn lessons and enhance future response capabilities.

 Whole Government Approach